 Every day when the PSI team comes to work, we know there is potential for an emergency call related to unplanned down time–we just don’t know who’s going to call or what caused their production to halt.

-That’s why PSI created a 24/7 emergency response team headed by Jason Taylor, our VP Operations Manager, and Greg Brewer, our VP of Fire Protection.
-As master logistics specialists, Jason and Greg always finds capacity to respond to the unexpected–even when full crews are out meeting deadlines for our other clients on multiple work sites.
+That’s why PSI created a 24/7 emergency response team headed by Jason Taylor, our VP Operations Manager, and Kevin Tame, our Safety Manager.
+As master logistics specialists, Jason and Kevin always finds capacity to respond to the unexpected–even when full crews are out meeting deadlines for our other clients on multiple work sites.

 Here’s Jason recounting a “typical” day when Teufelberger called because their steam boiler went down.
 The manufacturer has relied on PSI for many years to keep its busy plant operational making fiber ropes, steel wire ropes and strapping.